lmqZach/JetsonNano_PoseEstimation/README.md

 Main algorithms reside under root/navigation_dev/src

 ## Objective
+Calibrated onboard camera using rospy and OpenCV, for AprilTags detection and robot pose estimation.
 Use the on-board camera to drive to specific locations in the environment.

 ## Preparation Tasks
 1. AprilTags Setup from: https://github.com/AprilRobotics/apriltag